-What do we need to consider in order to understand phonological change and to reconstruct past phonological states?
-The Second Edinburgh Symposium on Historical Phonology offered an opportunity to discuss fundamental questions in historical phonology as well as specific analyses of historical data.
+What do we need to consider in order to understand the innovation and propagation of phonological change, and to reconstruct past phonological states?
+The Third Edinburgh Symposium on Historical Phonology will offer an opportunity to discuss fundamental questions in historical phonology as well as specific analyses of historical data.

 The conference email address is firstname.lastname@example.org.